RockefellerArchiveCenter/processing-manual/processing.md

 <div class="docs-example">
   <p>When requesting to view audiovisual material, please check the "Access" note for each Title.
 If a Title does not currently have an access copy, please contact a RAC archivist for further instruction.</p>
-    <p>All inquiries to view motion picture films require advanced notice of at least 2 business days, and may necessitate notice of up to one week.</p>
+    <p>All inquiries to view motion picture film require advanced notice of at least 2 business days, and may necessitate notice of up to one week.</p>
 </div>

 **4. For collections/finding aids that contain memorabilia/realia the following language should be added to the end of the access statement**